dusty-nv/jetson-inference/docs/detectnet-console-2.md

 ### Pre-trained Detection Models Available

-Below is a table of the pre-trained object detection networks available for [download](building-repo-2.md#downloading-models), and the associated `--network` argument to `detectnet` used for loading the pre-trained models:
+Below is a table of the pre-trained object detection networks available to use, and the associated `--network` argument to `detectnet` used for loading the pre-trained models:

 | Model                   | CLI argument       | NetworkType enum   | Object classes       |
 | ------------------------|--------------------|--------------------|----------------------|